actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

        }
    generate_categorize(input_files, 'categorize.nc')

-With 94 GHz RPG cloud radar, the radar.nc file can be used for both 'radar' and 'mwr'.
+With a 94 GHz RPG cloud radar, the radar.nc file can be used for both 'radar' and 'mwr'.

 Processing products